Aggregation refers to the computation of a function across a defined set of facts.

 - Number of items shipped in a delivery

 Facts are stored with contextual data in a raw form in the datastore.
 To derive insights from fact data, you must aggregate facts into metrics.

-These aggregations, called metrics, are referenced by name in the What pane of your reports to deliver meaningful insights to your project's users.
+These aggregations, called calculated measures or metrics, are referenced by name in the Data Catalog of the Analytical Designer under the Analyze tab and you can use them in your insights.
 Metrics can also be referenced within the definitions of other metrics.

 Use the following aggregations to form metrics:

 Metrics contain other interesting features.
 In the previous simple example, the

 WHERE clause includes information that defines the range of facts across which the sum is computed.
 You can also apply any of the following types of operations within a metric definition: